rwaldron/tc39-notes/es8/2017-03/mar-21.md

 MS: It isn't created right now?

-DE: It is created now
+DE: It is created now.

 MS: Created, but `undefined`?
 Just like the numbered ones are.
 Ok, that's the way I like it too.

 DE: The only change in the spec I'll be making is moving back the `replace` parameter to the last position.
 Given that, is this proposal ready for stage-3?

-WH: Yes
+WH: Yes.

-BT: Seconded
+BT: Seconded.

-BE: Great
+BE: Great.

 AWB: Hearing no objections.